mangalam-research/salve/README.rst

 standard.
 We've used salve with multiple different schemas generated from the TEI standard and never ran into a problem caused by the limitations that salve has.
 It is possible, however, that using a TEI module that *we* do not use could cause issues.
-Plans are to support as much Relax NG as possible but for now salve has, by conscious design, the following limitations:
+We want to support as much Relax NG as reasonably possible.
+For now salve has the following
+limitations:

 * Support for XML Schema ``float`` and ``double`` types is not thorough.
 Simple value comparisons work but if you put ``NaN`` or